Klaypex

-Klaypex is an electronic trio consisting of Johnny Atar (aka Neovaii, previously part of the music-duo Veorra), Alan Notkin (part of the former music-duo Yntendo) and Mark Emmanuel (part of the music-duo The Tech Thieves) that produces variations of house, complextro, and dubstep.
+Klaypex is an electronic trio consisting of Johnny Atar (aka Neovaii, previously part of the music-duo Veorra), Alan Notkin (aka One True God, formerly part of the music-duo Yntendo) and Mark Emmanuel (part of the music-duo The Tech Thieves) that produces variations of house, complextro, and dubstep.
 Atar, Notkin, and Emmanuel, currently based in California, released their debut album, Loose Dirt, during the summer of 2011.
 Ready To Go, their second album, was self-released on April 9, 2012, it peaked at No. 13 on Dance/Electronic Albums in the US, and No. 18 on the Top Heatseekers Billboard chart.
 Their album Anything Goes was released on August 12, 2014.

 History

 Member backgrounds

 Johnny Atar was born on December 1, 1989, to an Israeli Jewish family in Manhattan, New York.
 His parents worked at the ministry of foreign affairs, and Atar was raised in many different parts of the world.
 Finally, in 2005, they moved to Toronto, which is where Atar had met Emmanuel in 2006.
 In 2010, Atar and his family retired to Miami.

 Mark Emmanuel was born on December 20, 1989, to a Russian Jewish family in Krasnodar, USSR (presently known as Russia).
 His family moved to Israel shortly after in 1990.
 In 2004, Emmanuel and his family moved to Toronto, Canada.
 Later on, in 2006, Johnny and Mark met, and later formed Klaypex.